Mhmod-Hsn/TicTacToe-Java-Project/README.md

 ### Client-Side

-- Play in single mode vs. computer in two levels of difficulty.
+- Play in single mode vs. computer in two levels of difficulty, implemented using minimax algorithm.
 - A live list of the status and score of other players in the game.
 - Chat with the opponent inside the game.
 - Save the game to continue playing it later.